wakatime/wakatime-blog/posts/26-custom-visualizations-using-keenio.md

 2. Export your logged time from your [settings page][settings page].

+3. Sign up for a [KeenIO][keenio] account and grab your `Project ID` and `Write Key` from your project page.

-3. Upload your WakaTime data to KeenIO by running this command:
+4. Upload your WakaTime data to KeenIO by running this command:

     ```wakadump --input wakatime-user.json --output keen.io
-    keen.io Project ID: 5570da806f31a24af926025e
+    keen.io Project ID: XXXX
     keen.io project Write Key: XXXX
     Preparing keen.io events...
     Uploading events to keen.io...
     Complete.```

-4. Create custom queries using KeenIO's [Data Explorer][keenio data explorer]
+5. Create custom queries using KeenIO's [Data Explorer][keenio data explorer]

 If you find something interesting from your WakaTime data, please do share your insight in the comments or send me an email!